Skip to content

 ℹ️ Important Notice

-This extension is built by Microsoft Digital as an engineering-productivity tool that uses a remote MCP server and provides prebuilt prompts to streamline Azure DevOps workflows.
+This extension is built by Microsoft Digital as an engineering-productivity tool that uses an ADO MCP server, provides AI-powered skills, and offers prebuilt prompts to streamline Azure DevOps workflows.
 It is an official Microsoft Digital extension, but it is not a supported product offering from the Azure DevOps or GitHub product teams.

 GitHub Copilot and Azure DevOps are trademarks of their respective owners.
 This extension enhances the Azure DevOps experience through AI-powered assistance.